 Terra was raised on a farm in North Carolina where she cultivated a sense of connection to the land, a dedication to the stewardship of the natural environment, and energy and passion for work.
 She received a bachelor's of landscape architecture at North Carolina State University.
 Inspired by urban and community oriented projects, she has spent the last ten years working in Philadelphia in a number of capacities, including design/build, strategic planning, organizational development, communications, and education.
 Eager to continue creatively building and facilitating growth, she is currently dedicating her diverse skills and experience to Office Management at Studio | Bryan Hanes.

-Rebekah is a landscape designer at SBH.
-Prior to her current position she worked as a spatial analyst at Philadelphia Parks and Recreation, interned with the urban forestry consulting team at Morris Arboretum, and handled plant acquisitions for a native-meadow design firm.
+Rebekah is a landscape designer with a longstanding interest in public engagement with outdoor spaces.
+Before joining the studio, she worked as a spatial analyst at Philadelphia Parks and Recreation, interned for a year with the urban forestry consulting team at Morris Arboretum, and handled plant acquisitions for a native-meadow design firm.

 Rebekah holds an MLA from Harvard University Graduate School of Design.
 She is a member of the international Society of Arboriculture and an amateur botanist with the Philadelphia Botanical Club.